 After interviewing McManus in advance of occasional area concerts, album releases and annual master guitar workshops conducted in his hometown, I discovered how nice the down-to-earth, transplanted Lowland Scots was as a person.

 I count myself as one of the lucky ones to have attended McManus’ Registry Theatre debut in 2010.
-I’m delighted he’s returning February 3 for a One Night Only: Live at the Registry concert.
-Lawrence McNaught, the Registry’s big-eared program director, says he’s been trying for the last couple of years to get McManus back.
+Ditto for his One Night Only: Live at the Registry concert in 2017.
+Lawrence McNaught, the Registry’s big-eared program director, reported he had been trying for a couple of years to get McManus back.

 McManus abandoned academia in his twenties to pursue music full time.
 The session scene in Glasgow and Edinburgh provided the springboard for gigs around Scotland that led to a studio set for BBC Radio.

 He released his first self-titled album in 1996.
 His sophomore offering Pourquoi Quebec in 1999 garnered acclaim.
 He also released Singing Sands with French bassist Alain Genty and Return to Kintail with Scottish fiddler Alasdair Fraser.

 It was with Ceol More, his 2002 release, that his stature reached the highest level.
 Critics celebrated the focused, captivating nature of the music, from the plaintive Jewish hymn Shalom Aleichem to the innovative arrangement of the Charles Mingus classic Goodbye Pork Pie Hat.
 Nominated as Musician of the Year by both the BBC Folk Awards and Scottish Traditional Music Awards, McManus also made the Critic’s Album of the Year list in Acoustic Guitar magazine.